-- Retail outlets (though these are eligible for online trading grants for web sites) - Professional services (including consultants/consultancies) - Projects where manufacturing is outsourced overseas. - Areas of enterprise which involve displacement of existing jobs or business: Builders, Hairdressers, Cafes & restaurants, Pubs, Hotels, General Printers, Construction, Life Coaches, Trades etc. would come within this category.
-Generally where there are a large number of operators within a sector, the LEO has to have regard to the implications of grant aiding one or some, possibly putting the others at a competitive disadvantage. - Gambling related services. - Projects not commercially viable.
+- Retail outlets (though these are eligible for the Trading Online Voucher Scheme) - Professional services (including Accountants, Solicitors, Consultants/Consultancies) - Projects where manufacturing is outsourced overseas. - Retail or Personal Services or any local enterprise which involve displacement of existing jobs or business: Builders, Hairdressers, Cafes & restaurants, Pubs, Hotels, General Printers, Construction, gardeners, Life Coaches, Trades etc. would come within this category.
+Generally where there are a large number of operators within a sector, the LEO has to have regard to the implications of grant aiding one or some, possibly putting the others at a competitive disadvantage. - Crèches are no longer eligible for funding - Construction / Building Services. - Gambling related services. - Projects not commercially viable.
 Not for profit businesses/charities not eligible. - Conferences and Seminars provided by the private sector. - Projects which are contrary to public policy. - Duplication of support for projects which would be eligible for assistance from other State Agencies or EU funded Operational Programmes. - Existing Firms which already have an established relationship with Enterprise Ireland or IDA.
-Please do not apply to the LEO if you have an existing application for the same project under consideration by Enterprise Ireland. - Projects involving primary agricultural or fish production, where little added value is demonstrated. - Projects with employees in excess of 10 people. - Mobile assets, i.e. cars, motor vans, etc.

-- Projects deemed to be capable of proceeding in any event without the support of the LEO assistance particularly where finances are not required. i.e. deadweight. - Projects essentially comprising importation and distribution.
+Please do not apply to the LEO if you have an existing application for the same project under consideration by Enterprise Ireland. - Projects involving primary agricultural or fish production, where little added value is demonstrated. - Projects with employees in excess of 10 people. - Mobile assets, i.e. cars, motor vans, forklifts..etc. - Laptops/Mobile devices are not eligible - Projects deemed to be capable of proceeding in any event without the support of the LEO assistance particularly where finances are not required. i.e. deadweight. - Projects essentially comprising importation and distribution.